awsdocs/aws-iot-docs/developerguide/thing-groups.md

 **Important**
 You can add a thing to a maximum of 10 groups\.
 But you cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups which share a common parent\.\)
-If a thing belongs to 10 thing groups, and one or more of those groups is a dynamic thing group, you can use the [overrideDynamicGroups](https://docs.aws.amazon.com/iot/latest/apireference/API_AddThingToThingGroup.html#iot-AddThingToThingGroup-request-overrideDynamicGroups) flag to make static groups take priority over dynamic groups\.
+If a thing belongs to as many thing groups as possible, and one or more of those groups is a dynamic thing group, you can use the [https://docs.aws.amazon.com/iot/latest/apireference/API_AddThingToThingGroup.html#iot-AddThingToThingGroup-request-overrideDynamicGroups](https://docs.aws.amazon.com/iot/latest/apireference/API_AddThingToThingGroup.html#iot-AddThingToThingGroup-request-overrideDynamicGroups) flag to make static groups take priority over dynamic groups\.

-## Remove a Thing from a Thing Group<a name="remove-thing-from-group"></a>
+## Remove a Thing from a Static Thing Group<a name="remove-thing-from-group"></a>

 You can use the RemoveThingFromThingGroup command to remove a thing from a group: